 These questions will put you on the Mentor path, becoming someone who brings to light the fact that we all have the power within us to know what is best for us and to see the solutions to our question.
 The Mentor’s influence promotes personal power for themselves and for those around them.
 A Mentor does not attach to the outcome, and others’ choices do not affect his or her sense of self.

 The Villain takes power from others.
-He manipulates, deceives, gaslights, and speaks in half-truths.
+He keeps track of everything that has happened and resents being in the drama triangle and then, he manipulates, deceives, gaslights, and speaks in half-truths.
 He intentionally (whether consciously or subconsciously) makes interactions a power struggle and always has to win or have the upper hand.
-He or she doesn’t care as much about what the other person feels as he does about his need to feel powerful.
+He or she doesn’t care as much about what the other person feels as he does about his need to feel powerful and he rationalizes this by focusing on his resentment from the past.
 Sometimes it’s easy to spot a Villain, and other times the villain is subtle.
 While pretending to care about the other person, a covert Villain is using manipulation and gaslighting to knock others down and to maintain his power and get what he feels he deserves.
 This sense of entitlement often grows from staying in the Victim or Hero mode for too long.
+That's where the resentment comes from, that fuels this stage.
 They “need” to feel on top or at the center of attention because they’ve been sacrificing their own needs for so long (or feeling they are).
 Often, the path into the Villain role begins through believing messages of self-hatred or self-criticism from your inner critic.
 When you are in the Villain space, notice if you are channeling your inner pain (or pain body) and rationalizing treating others badly because you are connecting to feeling so much hurt yourself.

 Moving from the disempowered Villain can start with asking yourself, “Who am I really?” and “Who are they really (whoever else is involved)?”
 Your willingness to pause and ask to see truth will shift you away from the Villain mentality because the truth you find will clear away the pretend, false image you’re creating in the Villain role.